ITManagerCOH/security-policies/incident-disclosure/index.md

 ### When we notify users

 Generally, we aim to reduce noise and only notify users for actionable incidents.
-GEOGO does not notify users for routine security patching of dependencies.
+CloudOnHire does not notify users for routine security patching of dependencies.
 We also don’t notify users for vulnerabilities in our software, if we confirm the vulnerability was not exploited and no users were affected.

 We will **disclose** a security vulnerability **when a fix is available** and any of the following is true: